-Benzonatate capsules are indicated for the symptomatic relief of cough.
+Benzonatate is indicated for the symptomatic relief of cough.

 DOSAGE AND ADMINISTRATION